shayandavoodii/OnlinePortfolioSelection.jl/docs/src/python.md

 1. [juliacall](@ref)
 2. [Pyjulia](@ref)

+!!! note
     It is recommended to use juliacall since it is more stable according to one of active julia developers [[1](https://stackoverflow.com/questions/77264168/importerror-pkg-name-not-found-in-importing-a-julia-package-in-python-using-p#comment136214601_77264168)].

 ## juliacall